WFIOST/H3VRModInstaller/README.md

 # H3VRModInstaller

-This is a program which installs mod for H3VR for you.
+This is a program which installs mods for H3VR for you.

 ## Installation